xxxBrandonxxx/Online_Store_php/README.md

 This project is licensed under the [Brandon Jansen Van Vuuren] License - see the LICENSE.md file for details

+Video of the app is in VideoOfProject Folder

 ## Acknowledgments